patrick-crawford/WebProgrammingToolsAndFrameworks/docs/UI-Toolkits/what-is-a-ui-toolkit-framework.md

 }
 ```

-#### Import
+#### Import (Use)

 CSS has an import option that lets you split your CSS into smaller, more maintainable portions.
 The only drawback is that each time you use **@import** in CSS it creates another HTTP request.
-Sass builds on top of the current CSS **@import** but instead of requiring an HTTP request, Sass will take the file that you want to import and combine it with the file you're importing into so you can serve a single CSS file to the web browser.
+Sass builds on top of the current CSS **@import** (as **@use**) but instead of requiring an HTTP request, Sass will take the file that you want to import and combine it with the file you're importing into so you can serve a single CSS file to the web browser.

 In our Sass directory, we have two scss files: **\_reset.scss** and **main.scss**.
 We want to import **\_reset.scss** into **main.scss**.